Hurricane Rick gains force off Mexico's Pacific coast

-MEXICO CITY (AP) — Hurricane Rick gathered force Saturday off Mexico’s southern Pacific coast and is forecast to hit reach land by Monday as a Category 3 storm.
+MEXICO CITY (AP) — Hurricane Rick gathered force Saturday off Mexico’s southern Pacific coast and is forecast to reach land by Monday as a near-Category 3 storm.

-The U.S. National Hurricane Center said Rick may become a major hurricane with winds as high as 120 miles per hour (195 kph) before hitting land somewhere between the seaport of Lazaro Cardenas and Manzanillo.
+The U.S. National Hurricane Center said Rick may become a near-major hurricane with winds as high as 115 miles per hour (185 kph) before hitting land somewhere around the seaport of Lazaro Cardenas and the resort of Zihuatanejo late Sunday or early Monday.

-The hurricane was located about 195 miles (315 kilometers) south of the coastal resort of Zihuatanejo.
+The hurricane was located about 165 miles (265 kilometers) south-southwest of Zihuatanejo, which is also in the warning area.

 A hurricane warning was in effect for points west of Acapulco all along the coast to Punta San Telmo.